b97jre/RNAseqcourse/source/smallRNA-lab.rst

 	exp.data[1:20,]

 If some microRNAs are very similar, the same reads might map to several microRNAs.
 See for examples dme-mir2b-1 and dme-mir2b-2.
 In this exercise we don't handle such cases in any special way.
-But how can this be a problem?
-How would you deal with it?
+Can this be a problem?
+If so, how would you deal with it?

 Since the log transformation we will do later cannot handle cases with zero reads, we add a dummy value of 1 read to each microRNA: ::